danielfm/django-flash/doc/source/usage.rst

 Preventing flash-scoped objects from being removed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can prevent a flash-scoped object from being removed by using the :meth:`FlashScope.keep` method::
+We can prevent flash-scoped objects from being removed by using the :meth:`FlashScope.keep` method::

     def first_view(request):